The Secret of NIMH 2: Timmy to the Rescue: Plot

 Timmy and Jenny are reunited with Justin and the rats, who have come to help.
 Timmy is tasked to stand guard, but abandons his post to find Martin, causing everyone to be captured by a corrupted pair of stray cats, Muriel and Floyd.
-Timmy, Jenny and the others are taken to the head scientist, Doctor Valentine, only to find Martin is the true mastermind.
-Following his capture, Valentine turned Martin insane with his brainwashing device, but with his heightened intelligence, he took control of the lab after brainwashing Valentine and the others.
+Timmy, Jenny and the others are taken to the head scientist, Doctor Joseph Valentine, only to find Martin is the true mastermind.
+Following his capture, Valentine turned Martin insane with his brainwashing device, but with his heightened intelligence, Martin then brainwashed Valentine and the others.
 Martin plans to use an army of lab rats riding a flock of pigeons to take over Thorn Valley and asks Timmy to join him, but he refuses.
 Timmy is detained, while Martin drags Jenny away to make her his queen and has the rats locked away.

-Timmy begins to lose hope and blames himself for the situation until Cecil returns and encourages him not to lose hope as everyone makes mistakes.
-With renewed hope and determination, Timmy finds a way to escape and begins to devise a plan, taking all that he’s learned and finally begins thinking things through.
-Timmy manages to trap Muriel and Floyd and goes to rescue Jenny while Cecil frees the rats.
+Timmy blames himself for the situation until Cecil returns and encourages him not to lose hope.
+Timmy escapes, traps Muriel and Floyd, and goes to rescue Jenny while Cecil frees the rats.
 Timmy saves Jenny, defeats Martin and tricks his army into flying in the wrong direction.

-Timmy and Jenny then leave to find the others, only to find that a fire has broken out.
+Timmy and Jenny leave to find the others, only to find that a fire has broken out.
 The survivors flee, while Timmy goes back to save Martin, but not before he and Jenny profess their love for each other.
 On the way to Martin, Timmy is attacked by Muriel and Floyd, but he sends them down an elevator shaft to their deaths.
-Timmy eventually finds Martin and they are able to escape through the lab's skylight with some help from Jeremy, who then takes the group to safety.
-They return to Thorn Valley, where Martin has regained his sanity as Timmy receives a hero's welcome by its citizens and his family now that the prophecy has been fulfilled.
+Timmy finds Martin and they escape through the lab's skylight with some help from Jeremy, who then takes the group to safety.
+They return to Thorn Valley, where Martin has regained his sanity, as Timmy receives a hero's welcome from its citizens and his family now that the prophecy has been fulfilled.

 Cast

 Reception

-Upon its release, the film received largely negative reviews by critics and fans of the first film.
+Upon its release, the film was universally panned by both critics and fans of the original film.
 Entertainment Weekly's Marc Bernardin gave the sequel a C− grade and said: "Alas, this Bluth-less direct-to-tape sequel [...], about a mouse's transformation from misfit to hero, has none of the original's heart or craft, and all of the sappy songwriting and patchwork plotting common to further adventures".
 The Chicago Tribune's Harlene Ellin gave it one and a half stars out of four, adding that "the uninspired continuation [...] clearly wasn't worth the wait".
 The Radio Times panned the film's "sub-Saturday morning level of animation and art design", the "surprisingly grim tone", the "frenzied pace" and "extremely choppy" writing.
 TV Guide gave the film two stars out of four.